nicu1999/grammaticalcorrection/README.md

-# Romanian Gramatical Error Correction
+# Romanian Grammatical  Error Correction
-## What is Gramatical Error Correction
+## What is Grammatical  Error Correction
-The task of identifying and correcting a grammatical problem in a statement that is grammatically wrong is known as grammar error correction, or GEC.
+The task of identifying and correcting a grammatical problem in a statement that is grammatically wrong is known as a grammar error correction, or GEC.
 All types of grammatical errors, including as misspellings, improper use of articles, prepositions, pronouns, nouns, etc., as well as weak sentence structure, can be included in this list.
 GEC is simply an NLP job that trains computers to fix grammar in the same way that humans do.
 Grammar checkers are used in a variety of applications: email, programs, text editors, messages, and others, to check the grammar of the input text.
 ## Used resources
 The project was done with the help of: jupyter notebooks, the transformers library, the datasets library, the https://github.com/teodor-cotet/RoGEC dataset, cross language RoBERTa, numpy and torch.
 ## How it works